 The Northcote Farm School was established at Glenmore, near Bacchus Marsh, Victoria, in 1937.
 It was the only institution in Victoria to have been constructed specifically for child migrants.
 From 1937 to 1958, the Northcote Farm School received a total of 273 child migrants and from 1962 it accepted local children, including wards of the state.
+Northcote Farm School had accommodation for approximately 200 children.
 It was run by the Northcote Trust until the Social Welfare Department took over in 1976.
 It closed in 1979.

 The Northcote Farm School was established at Glenmore, near Bacchus Marsh, Victoria, in 1937.
 The Farm was established as a result of a bequest by Lady Northcote, an admirer of Kingsley Fairbridge and his Farm School initiative.
 The Farm School was based on Fairbridge principles.

 Although the Northcote Farm was established independently of Fairbridge it soon developed a close relationship with the Fairbridge Society, with the Society agreeing to select and send children from Britain to the farm school.

 The Northcote Farm School received 273 child migrants in total, between 1937 and 1958 (Lost Innocents Report, Table 3.2 Numbers of Fairbridge Child Migrants).